validitylabs/mio-contracts/README.md

   - `mioTokenInstance.reclaimToken(address tokenAddress)`

   The balance would be sent to the MioToken contract's owner.
 Then, the owner can transfer the recovered tokens to their respective owner.

+- Stop the minting of tokens

+  - `mioTokenInstance.finishMinting()`

+  Once this function is called, there is no way back to mint any more tokens.

 ## Airdrops